adrianmaciuc/prompt-academy/prompt-academy-workshop.md

 ### Create a daily to-do app for yourself where:
-(worked well in chatgpt - chatgpt hosted - only js and html) you can add tasks, remove tasks, mark tasks as done you can set reminders for tasks that popup at a certain time you can add notes to tasks if needed you can mark them partially done you can generate at the end of the day a summary of all tasks done
+(worked well in chatgpt - chatgpt hosted - only js and html) you can add tasks, remove tasks, mark tasks as done you can add notes to tasks if needed you can mark them partially done you can generate at the end of the day a summary of all tasks done